Mr. 3-2

 Christopher Juel Barriere (July 11, 1972 – November 10, 2016), professionally known as 3-2, was an American rapper and a member of southern hip hop groups Convicts, Blac Monks, Southside Playaz and Screwed Up Click.
-He achieved success by his time with Rap-A-Lot Records.
+He achieved success through his association with Rap-A-Lot Records.
+He was also known to be an influence on Snoop Dogg when he was just starting and became affiliated with Death Row Records in the early 1990’s with Convicts partner Big Mike.
 Barriere was fatally shot in the head at a gas station in Houston.